 Arriving: The retreat begins in New Delhi on Sunday, 11th March with an evening meal.
 On Monday we’ll be touring the city.
 We recommend you arrive into Delhi on Sunday, 11th March during the day.
 (It would also work to arrive early morning on Monday, 12th March.)

-Departing: The retreat ends on Friday 14th October.
-You will be catching the train from Haridwar back to New Delhi that evening.
-We will be booking your train tickets to and from Delhi and the cost is included in your retreat fee.
+Departing: The retreat ends on Friday, 23rd March.
+You will be catching the train back from Rishikesh to New Delhi that evening.
+We’ll be booking your train tickets to and from Delhi and the cost is included in your retreat fee.

 Many flights depart from New Delhi in the very early hours of the morning.
-In this case, it is best to go straight to the airport.
-If not, you will need to arrange a hotel in Delhi with our travel agent (see below).
+In this case, it is best to go straight from the train station to the airport.
+If not, you will need a hotel in Delhi.
+Transfers to the airport and hotel rooms are arranged with our travel agent (see below).

 It is also possible to take a domestic flight back to Delhi in order to arrive earlier.
 We can help you organise these options through our travel agent in India.

-We will be catching the train, early on Tuesday 4th October from New Delhi station.
-This is a fascinating journey through the countryside – approximately 5.5 hours northwest to Haridwar.
+We will be catching the train, early on Tuesday 13th March from New Delhi station.
+This is a fascinating journey through the countryside – approximately 5.5 hours northwest to Haridwar Station.
 In Haridwar we will take cars through the forests of the Himalayan foothills to the ashram in Rishikesh (a drive of about one hour).
 We will be taking care of all these domestic travel arrangements and the costs are included in your retreat fee.

 You will not need much money for general living expenses while in Rishikesh.

 Some special group meals are included in the cost of your retreat.
 Daily meals at the Ashram and in local restaurants are paid separately by you.
 You will want to enjoy food (and chai!) at the local cafes and restaurants.